howardah/levelwise/README.md

 # Loudcheck

-Loudcheck is a local-first streaming loudness analyzer built with Vue, Tauri, and Rust.
+Loudcheck is a streaming loudness analyzer built with Vue, Tauri, and Rust.
+It is inspited by the [Loudness Penalty](https://www.loudnesspenalty.com/) but built as a (fast) local desktop application.
 Audio is decoded and measured on-device using EBU R128 / ITU-R BS.1770.

 ## Development